nomemory/mapneat/README.md

         "person.firstName"  *= "$.first_name"
         "person.lastName"   *= "$.last_name"

-        // We can using a nested assignment instead of using the "." notationa "person.meta" /= json {
+        // We can using a nested json assignment instead of using the "." notation "person.meta" /= json {
             "information1" /= "ABC"
             "information2" /= "ABC2"
         }

-        "person.maritalStatus" /= {
+        // We can assign a value from a lambda expression "person.maritalStatus" /= {
+            if(sourceCtx().read("$.married"))
+                "married"
+            else
-            if(sourceCtx().read("$.married")) "married" else "unmarried"
+                "unmarried"
         }

         "person.visited" *= {
-            // We select only the country name expression = "$.visits[*].country"
+            // We select only the country name from the visits array expression = "$.visits[*].country"
             processor = { countries ->
                 // We don't allow duplications so we create a Set